taprobane99/Lenovo-Yoga-Slim-7x-Dolby-Linux-Audio/README.md

 I haven't added any adjustments of my own, so you are getting as close as possible to Dolby tuning with the normal preset.

+This project also upmixes the sound to use all 4 speakers on the Slim 7x (only the front tweeters are active by default).

 If requested I can convert the "Movie" and "Voice" presets.
 There is no auto-conversion script as there are too many differences between EasyEffects and Pipewire, so I do it manually.

 The "enhanced" preset uses a different approach to speaker tuning.
 I am not using it but include it in case anyone prefers it.
 It is dangerous as it doesn't obey the speaker volume cap.
 Use with extreme caution! ⚠️